antfu/talks/2024-12-16/src/slides.md

 As you can see in the video, we could put a magic comment saying `to-function` right above an arrow function.
 Upon saving, the arrow function will be automatically converted into the function declaration, without you to manually move things around.

-Similarly, you can also convert it back with `to-arrow`, sort an object or array with `keep-sorted`, make sure an array is unique with `keep-unique`... etc.
+Similarly, we can also sort an object or array with `keep-sorted`, make sure an array is unique with `keep-unique`... etc.

 If you learn a little bit about AST, it shouldn't be hard to write your one-off codemod rules to migrate your codebase as well.
 -->